bypell/Worktime-Stopwatch/README.md

 > [!NOTE]
 > Most of the plugin's UI elements have a tooltip, just hover over them if you want more info about a setting, etc.

+## Installation
+1. Download the lastest release for your godot version [here](https://github.com/bypell/Worktime-Stopwatch/releases).
+2. Unzip addons.zip and drag the resulting addons folder into your project's root directory.
+3. Restart the editor.
+4. Enable the plugin in Project settings -> plugins

 ## Screenshots
 <p>
  <img alt="stopwatch dock" src="https://github.com/user-attachments/assets/d6eb84ef-9c70-4d0a-89d7-734990a630bf">